 The world design is Remember Me's strongest suit without a doubt.
 Everything in the game world speaks of a strong vision behind it.
 The areas are very detailed and truly faithfully to the concept art (that can be unlocked via collectibles and then admired in the game's gallery).

-The storing and sharing of memories is a cool concept.
-As is augmented reality the implants enable.
+Storing and sharing of memories is a cool concept, as is augmented reality the implants in the game enable.
 At least I assume all the floating signs and visual effects are created by some implant – I did not read all of the game's lore texts.
 I think Remember Me could have tied more gameplay to the stuff, though.
 The four memory remix scenes probably took a lot of work to create, and while they are fairly neat, maybe some smaller scale stuff would have been nice too.

 Dull, yet difficult, gameplay

 It is as if the world was created first and then they tried to fit the actual game into it afterwards.
 Out came a completely linear tube run experience with occasional cul-de-sacs for collectibles.
 One could say the game is like a painting; pretty to look at but boring to interact with.